fityannugroho/idn-area-data/docs/upgrading/upgrade-to-v4.md

   |---|---|
   | `12.07.28.1007,12.07.28,Lubuk Pakam I II` | `12.07.28.1007,12.07.28,"Lubuk Pakam I,II"` |

-- **Spaces in district and village names are now normalized**, making names consistent and easier to read.
+- **Spaces in names are now normalized**, making names consistent and easier to read.

   For example: